conda/conda/docs/source/building/variants.rst

 ``pin_run_as_build``.

 Defaults for ``exclude_from_build_hash`` are ['numpy', 'mkl'].
-These result in just one build (probably done with the last 'numpy' list element in the variant, but that's more of an implementation detail that you should not depend on.
+These result in just one build.
+The actual build performed is probably done with the last 'numpy' list element in the variant, but that's more of an implementation detail that you should not depend on.
+The order is considered unspecified behavior, because the output should be independent of the input versions.
+If the output is not independent of input versions, don't use this key!

 Any pinning done in the run requirements will affect the hash, and thus builds will be done for each variant in the matrix.